-Whenever employee exposure to PM2.5 is at or above 500.4 μg/m3(AQI 501), even after the implementation of engineering and administrative controls, employees must wear appropriate

-NIOSH-approved respirators that protect wearers from PM2.5 when such use would not expose the wearer to a hazard associated with a substantially more serious injury or illness than the potential acute health effects of wildfire smoke exposure (such as electrical work that requires fire resistant clothing).
+Whenever employee exposure to PM2.5 is at or above 500.4 μ g/m3(AQI 849), even after the implementation of engineering and administrative controls, employees must wear appropriate NIOSH-approved respirators that protect wearers from PM2.5 when such use would not expose the wearer to a hazard associated with a substantially more serious injury or illness than the potential acute health effects of wildfire smoke exposure (such as electrical work that requires fire resistant clothing).

-Inclusion in the full PSU Respiratory Protection Program is required, which includes a medical evaluation, respirator fit testing, and training.
+Inclusion in the full PSU Respiratory Protection Program is required, which includes a medical evaluation every 3 years, annual respirator fit testing, and annual training.
 Contact EHS-group@pdx.edu for more information.